llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

       produce warnings or errors advising the use of such a feature.
 * For each event type, at most one occurrence of one callback can be registered at a time, and it cannot be toggled.
 Notes:
+    * This limits the usefulness of listing multiple libraries in `ACC_PROFLIB`.
     * OMPT does not appear to have such features.
     * Eliminating this limitation requires building more sophisticated OpenACC Profiling Interface callback registration tables.